PeterImade/PeterImade/README.md

 # Hi👋, I'm Peter

-**I am a full-stack software developer with expertise in C#, ASP.NET, and Angular.
+### I am a full-stack software developer with expertise in C#, .NET, and Angular.
 I’m passionate about working on projects that have a positive impact and contribute to making the world a better place.
-As a result, I’m always eager to collaborate on volunteer projects.**
+As a result, I’m always eager to collaborate on volunteer projects.

 ## Languages and Tools:
 C# | .NET | Angular | TypeScript | Azure | Mssql | Git | Docker | Python | FastAPI | Node | Express | Sass | Redis